JoachimC/non-blocking-pr/README.md

 # Why
 The aim of Non-blocking Pull Requests is to reduce time wasted waiting and/or context switching between writing code and reviewing it.

 The goal is definitely **not** to reduce the amount of review.
-Rather do all the necessary checks - automated and manual - in way that is more efficient.
+Rather do all the necessary checks - automated and manual - in way that is more efficient and provides an opportunity for increased collaboration.

 ## Other potential benefits
 * Facilitate changes in smaller, more frequent increments
 * Provide space for the 'right' person to take the time to do a more thorough review - rather than just relying on the 'next' person available

 ## Cautions
-* GitHub tooling is based around blocking code reviews so might not naturally facilitate this workflow.
-[See pr-check script](#pr-check-script)
+* GitHub tooling is based around blocking code reviews so does not naturally facilitate this workflow.
 * Busy code bases with multiple concurrent contributors might have problems if they also have regular low quality contributions - necessitating reverts/hot-fix branches, and/or obstructing subsequent changes being released.
 * Might require rigourous adoption of other Continuous Integration / Delivery practices[^3] to reduce the chances of low quality commits disrupting flow on `main`
-* Not likely to be suitable for public projects where (potential) contributors are unknown.
+* Not likely to be suitable for public projects where (potential) contributors are unknown and/or not trusted.

 # Steps
 ## Develop